brightcove/brightcove-player-sdk-ios-fw/README.md

 The code broken down into steps:

-1. You create the same ad manager that you would create if you were using FreeWheel's iOS SDK directly, and this will be required later.
+1. You create the same ad manager that you would create if you were using FreeWheel's iOS SDK directly; this will be required later.
-1. BCOVFW adds some category methods to BCOVPlayerSDKManager.
+1. The Brightcove FreeWheel Plugin adds some category methods to BCOVPlayerSDKManager.
 The first of these is `-createFWPlaybackControllerWithAdContextPolicy:viewStrategy:`.
 Use this method to create your playback controller.
 Alternatively (if you are using more than one session provider), you can create a BCOVFWSessionProvider and pass that to the SDK manager method that creates a playback controller with upstream session providers.\*
 1. You create the same ad context that would create if you were using FreeWheel's iOS SDK directly, using the SDK manager created in step 1.
 This is where you would register for companion slots, turn on default ad controls, or any other settings you need to change.
 This block will get called before each new session is delivered.

 \* Note that BCOVFWSessionProvider is not tested for use with other advertising session providers, such as BCOVIMASessionProvider.
 Also note that BCOVFWSessionProvider should come after any other session providers in the chain passed to the manager when constructing the playback controller.